 If you have been injured in a motorcycle accident in South Carolina, your first priority has probably been tending to your injuries.
-Once you have sought medical care, the next thing you should do is speak to a South Carolina personal injury lawyer.
+Once you have sought medical care, the next thing you should do is speak to a Greenville personal injury lawyer.
 Accident victims often do not realize that from the moment of the crash, the clock is ticking on their right to seek compensation.
 South Carolina’s statute of limitations for motorcycle claims is only three short years.

 At the Peace Law Firm, we are experienced, award-winning South Carolina personal injury attorneys who can help you navigate filing a timely claim after a motorcycle accident.
 Read on to learn more about the statute of limitations for motorcycle accidents in South Carolina and how you can ensure you file your personal injury claim on time.

 Motorcycle Accident Statute of Limitations in South Carolina

 The three-year statute of limitations for motorcycle accidents in South Carolina means that an accident victim is barred from filing a personal injury lawsuit after that time.
 If you are filing a claim against a government entity, the statute of limitations is even shorter—only two years.
 You can see why it is so important to speak to an experienced personal injury lawyer as soon as possible after a motorcycle accident.

 South Carolina’s statute of limitations is strictly enforced, with very few exceptions.
 Failure to take action soon after your injury can mean you lose your right to compensation.